Celebrate National Sunglasses Day all month in June with 25% off ALL SUNGLASSES*!

-Symptoms of eye floaters include seeing shapes in your vision that appear as specks, strings, or floating materials, spots that move when you move your eyes.
-Spots that are most noticeable are the ones when looking at a plain background.
-They appear as small shapes that settle down and drift out of your sightline.
+Symptoms of eye floaters include seeing dark shadows in your vision that appear as specks, strings, or floating materials.
+These spots often change directions when you move your eyes and are most noticeable when looking at a plain background.
+They typically appear as small shapes that settle down and drift out of your sightline.

 Most eye floaters go away over time without treatment, but some can be more persistent.
 Some eye floaters can disappear within a few weeks, but for others, it may take several months.
 Floaters may also get smaller and less noticeable over time.

-Generally, you do not need to worry about eye floaters, and most of the time they do not indicate a more serious eye problem.
-If many floaters appear at once or worsen over time, it’s a good idea to visit EyeCare Associates for an examination.
+Generally, you do not need to worry about eye floaters.
+Most of the time, eye floaters do not indicate a more serious eye problem.
+If floaters appear at once or worsen over time, it’s recommended to visit EyeCare Associates in Alabama for an examination.